Pickles Problem Solver

 Pickles are soft or slippery.

-Pickles have a strong, bitter taste.
+Why do pickles have a strong, bitter taste?

 - Using a salt substitute in place of Ball® Salt for Pickling & Preserving could be the problem.
 Salt substitutes contain potassium chloride, which is naturally bitter.